Volunteering opportunities in India

 Bob Sir often organizes workshops for these girls in all niches, on writing, web designing, or preferably traditional forms of art.
 And it is a credible window for outsiders to see through and contribute with the knowledge they have mastered.
 I conducted a ten-day ‘documentation in words’ workshop for these beautiful women who still reign in my heart, and will, for all the years to come.

 Point of contact: Bob Sir from Kargil – (+91) 9971406703.
-Also to volunteer in village schools all over the Kargil district in Ladakh, he is the man for you.
+Also to do volunteer work in village schools all over the Kargil district in Ladakh India, he is the man for you.
 He can send you to the remotest Suru Valley with no internet or to a chaotic school in the main town of Kargil.

 Read further – Kargil Beyond its Projections of the India-POK Border

-3. Teaching in Zanskar Puts You Close to A Ladakh That is Invincible
+3. Volunteering in Zanskar Puts You Close to A Ladakh That is Invincible

 There is no barrier as to all the ways I have loved the barren Ladakhi mountains of Zanskar; the little Tibetan faces in their brown sweaters and dust-masks adapting to a tricky semi-deserted region.
 Our excursion to a Zanskari village Tahan meant teaching 30 kids how to pitch tents!
 Then we slept all night under a sky that depreciates every other nudge in the universe, at that moment.